Get

 10. Don’t Delay Discipline

-You must discipline the behavior immediately if your cat has done something wrong.
+You must interrupt the behavior immediately if your cat has done something wrong.
 The instant correction allows them to connect the consequence to the action.
-If you wait to give punishment, they won’t know why they are being punished, which will cause confusion.
-Depending on what your cat is doing during delayed discipline, you might even end up inadvertently discouraging a positive behavior.
+If you wait to give a correction, they won’t know why they are being corrected, which will cause confusion.
+Depending on what your cat is doing during delayed correction, you might even end up inadvertently discouraging a desired or positive behavior.

-So, even if you have to get up off the couch or hear something from the bedroom at night, get up to give discipline when needed.
+So, even if you have to get up off the couch or hear something from the bedroom at night, get up to give interruption and/or redirection when needed.
 With consistency and without delays, your cat’s behavior will change, and you won’t be inconvenienced by it anymore.

 11. Reward Good Behavior